AdaLollA/HnB-Automation/1 - Lecture/Lecture Lorenz/Extra - ulnoiot on native windows/readme.md

 platformio platform update
 ```

-## 2.5
+## 2.5 Test Deployment
-use c mounted in mnt/ and copy node config from there into user directory (it represents the windows c). then edit the config file and enter the wifi hotspot credentials.
+To test the deployment system we use an existing configuration of a node that is currently active and has already been adopted by downloading its folder through a raspberries web  ulnoiot interface.

+Afterwards use the mounted **C** of windows in the shells **mnt/** folder to move the downloaded folder from Windows into your user- or workspace directory.

+When this is done you have to manipulate the config file by updating the wifi ssid and credential preferences.

-## 2.6
+## 2.6 Install Espotapy
-for some reason expota doesnt work (might be because of the registry -> enable registry and see if it fixes the problem)
+The last setup step is to install espotapy which can at the moment not be handeled by the system itself.
+For this you may utilize the following commands:

+1.
 ```
 mkdir -p /home/ada/.platformio/packages/tool-espotapy/
 ```

+2.
 ```
 cd /home/ada/.platformio/packages/tool-espotapy/
 ```

+3.
 ```
 wget https://raw.githubusercontent.com/esp8266/Arduino/master/tools/espota.py
 ```